nix-community/cache-nix-action/README.md

 > [!NOTE]
 > See all available action inputs in [Inputs](#inputs).

+> [!NOTE]
+> The action can't restore a cache when there's a mismatch in the [cache version](#cache-version), e.g., when `paths` used to create a cache differ from those specified in the current job run.

 1. One of the [compatible actions](#compatible-nix-installers) installs Nix.

 1. `Restore` phase:

-   > [!NOTE]
-   > For a cache to be restored in the current step, `paths` used to create that cache must be the same as the `paths` specified in the current step.
-   1. The `cache-nix-action` tries to restore a cache whose key is the same as the specified one (inputs: `primary-key`, `paths`).
+   1. The `cache-nix-action` tries to restore a cache whose key is the same as the specified one (input: `primary-key`).

-   1. When it can't restore, the `cache-nix-action` tries to restore a cache whose key matches a prefix in a given list of key prefixes (inputs: `restore-prefixes-first-match`, `paths`).
+   1. When the `cache-nix-action` can't restore, it tries to restore a cache whose key matches a prefix in a given list of key prefixes (input: `restore-prefixes-first-match`).

-   1. The `cache-nix-action` restores all caches whose keys match some of the prefixes in another given list of key prefixes (inputs: `restore-prefixes-all-matches`, `paths`).
+   1. The `cache-nix-action` restores all caches whose keys match some of the prefixes in another given list of key prefixes (input: `restore-prefixes-all-matches`).

 1. Other job steps run.